sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 23-01-2020

+- https://cloud.google.com/blog/products/identity-security/introducing-google-clouds-secret-manager Secret Manager: the new "Vault" of GCP to Store and manage sensitive data

 # 22-01-2020

 - https://engineeringblog.yelp.com/2020/01/streams-and-monk-how-yelp-approaches-kafka-in-2020.html Streams and Monk – How Yelp is Approaching Kafka in 2020